YozoraXCII/Docs-Test/docs/config/libraries.md

           - file: config/Overlays.yml
     ```

-???+ danger "Reapply Overlays"
+#### Reapply Overlays

-    ** This will reapply all overlays on each run until this attribute is set to `false`, which will result in [image bloat](https://metamanager.wiki/en/nightly/home/scripts/image-cleanup.html) **
+This will reapply all overlays on each run until this attribute is set to `false`, which will result in [image bloat](../pmm/essentials/scripts/image-cleanup.md).

 You can reapply overlays from a library by adding `reapply_overlays: true` to `overlay_path`.
 This will reapply overlays to every item in your library.

+???+ danger Proceed with Caution

     ```yaml
     libraries:
       TV Shows: